Find Your Perfect School

 The associate degree in elementary education program represents the first two years of a bachelor’s degree program in a four-year institution.
 Transfer students enter as juniors and then complete the last two years of their chosen bachelor’s degree program.

-Students earn 60 credits to earn the associate degree in elementary education.
+Students earn 60 credits to earn an associate degree in elementary education.
 The program of study has a two-year completion duration.

 - Introduction to education